Physics-50/Module-3/docs/weak2.md

 </iframe>

 ---------------------------
 Why don't we just always get $$\lambda$$ by measuring $$x$$, determining $$\lambda= d \frac{x}{L}$$ for each measurement and then averaging those?
-Consider this: what if there is a systematic uncertainty in $$L$$, eg. due to accidentally measuring to a baseboard or because your ruler didn't start at zero?
+Consider this: what if there is a systematic uncertainty in $$L$$, e.g., due to accidentally measuring to a baseboard or because your ruler didn't start at zero?
 Then plotting a line will still give the correct slope, while the individual $$\lambda$$ values would each be systematically off.
 The line would have a non-zero intercept that would tell you about the systematic shift in $$L$$, as shown in the plot below, where the fitting parameter $$b$$ shown in the legend is clearly not equal to zero.

 <img src="images/x_vs_L_offset.png" alt="basic setup" width="400" style="display: block; margin-left: auto; margin-right: auto; width: 80%;" />